 - there are any jurisdictional issues (see Enforceability of schemes of arrangement in other jurisdictions below); and

 - the scheme is actually required

-It is fairly common for certain creditors to agree with the company, before the approval meeting, that they will vote in favour of the scheme.
+It is common for certain creditors to agree with the company, before the approval meeting, that they will vote in favour of the scheme.
 This provides the company with an element of certainty that the scheme will receive the necessary approval.
-To this end, companies are permitted to incentivise those creditors, although it should be borne in mind that this could have an impact on the class distinctions and possibly affect the ‘fairness’ of the scheme.
+To this end, companies are permitted to incentivise those creditors, although it should be remembered that this could have an impact on the class distinctions and possibly affect the ‘fairness’ of the scheme.

 Enforceability of schemes of arrangement in other jurisdictions